Eleftherios Petrounias: 2022–2024

-At the 2022 European Championships in Munich Petrnounias won his sixth European title on rings, ahead of Adem Asil and Courtney Tulloch.
+At the 2022 European Championships in Munich Petrounias won his sixth European title on rings, ahead of Adem Asil and Courtney Tulloch.

 At the 2023 European Championships Petrounias won bronze behind Adem Asil and Vahagn Davtyan.

 Petrounias competed at the 2023 World Championships in Antwerp.
 He won silver on rings, once again sharing a podium with Chinese athletes Liu and You.
 As the highest ranking athlete on rings not part of a qualified team, Petrounias qualified as an individual to the 2024 Olympic Games.

 At the 2024 European Championships Petrnounias won his seventh European title on rings.

 Petrounias competed at the 2024 Olympic Games in Paris.
 He won bronze on rings behind Chinese athletes Liu Yang and Zou Jingyuan.
 In doing so, Petrounias became the first person to win three medals on rings at the Olympic Games.

 2025

 Petrounias won gold on rings at the 2025 European Championships, tied with Adem Asil.
 In doing so he extended his record of continental titles won on the same apparatus to eight.
 Additionally Petrounias, alongside Luxembourg gymnast Céleste Mordenti, was awarded the SmartScoring Shooting Star Award, an award which is presented to "a gymnast with an exceptional story in the spotlight, someone who is an inspiration for the future generation of gymnasts and the general public alike".